 In this competency based course, under the preceptorship of an experienced medical assistant and the direction of the externship coordinator, students will apply skills and knowledge acquired in the classroom to a variety of office based general and specialty practices.
 Emphasis is placed on both the administrative and the clinical aspects of medical assisting.
-Prerequisite(s): All Core Courses for Medical Assistant Program.
+Prerequisite(s): Completion of all core courses.